audy/gdl/README.md

 A fast, command-line tool for downloading genome assemblies from NCBI. `gdl` aims to be fast, easy to use, and fast.

-# TODOs

-1. `--format` - fasta, genbank, gff, ...
-2. `--out-dir`
-3. `--cache-dir` - where to store the NCBI tax dump and `assembly_summary.txt`
-4. `--repository` - either GenBank or RefSeq (default is RefSeq)
-5. `--no-clobber` - skip existing files
-6. `--verify` - download and check MD5SUM files
-7. `--dry-run` - do not actually download anything
-8. A single, global progress bar with an ETA

 ## Features

 - Taxonomy-aware: can fetch all genomes for any node on the NCBI taxonomy tree